lelelove1225/azalea_old/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the react_app container, you can run:

 ### `npm start`